Delhi Metro services to start at 4 am on polling day

-The Delhi Metro will run its trains two hours earlier than regular timing, on May 12 so that the staff deployed for election duty can avail the facility for travelling.
+Delhi Metro train services will begin from 4 am, two hours earlier than regular timing, on May 12 so that the staff deployed for election duty can avail the facility for travelling, officials said Thursday.

-Instead of 6 AM the train services will begin from 4 AM, an official statement read.

-"On the day of the Lok Sabha elections in Delhi on May 12, 2019 (Sunday) the Delhi Metro train services on all Lines will start from 04:00 AM so that the staff deployed in election duty can avail the facility," the release said.
+"On the day of the Lok Sabha elections in Delhi on Sunday, May 12, the Delhi Metro train services on all lines will start from 4 am, so that the staff deployed for election duty can avail the facility," the DMRC said in a statement.

-According to the release, the trains going from Dwarka Sector 21 towards Vaishali will begin operations at 04:30 am.

-DMRC said that the trains will run with a frequency of 30 minutes on all the Lines till 06:00 am and after that Metro trains will run as per the normal Sunday timetable throughout the day.
+The trains will run with a frequency of 30 minutes on all the lines till 6 am.
+Later, metro trains will run as per the normal Sunday timetable throughout the day, it said.

-Delhi, where 7 parliamentary seats are at stake will witness polling on May 12.
+However, trains on the Blue Line, going from Dwarka Sector 21 towards Vaishali, will begin operations at 4.30 am.

+Delhi Metro's current span is 373 km and 271 stations, including the Noida-Greater Noida Aqua Line, and its average daily ridership is about 30 lakh.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)